Oral Ulcer Therapeutic R&D

 During active ulcers: 3–4 times daily, 1 sachet each time — brew with warm water, gargle 2–3 minutes then swallow slowly, or apply to the lesion.
 After relief: twice daily after meals for 5–10 days per course.
 Recurrent cases: 2–3 consecutive courses of 30 days recommended.

-User Experience Feedback (not clinical data, for reference only)
+Preliminary Research Observations (not formal clinical trial data, for reference only)

 Most users report noticeable pain relief and smaller ulcer size within 2–3 days during active flares.
 Those completing 2+ courses for recurrent ulcers report longer intervals between episodes, fewer sores, and significantly improved comfort when eating and speaking.